-Biden bets on rapid COVID tests, but they can be hard to find
+Biden bets on rapid COVID tests but they can be hard to find

 A spokeswoman for the Department of Health and Human Services said the latest actions “build on earlier initiatives” as the delta variant-driven surge boosts testing demand.

-HHS has announced few details of the $2 billion plan to purchase rapid tests.
+HHS has announced few details of the $2 billion-plan to purchase rapid tests.
 For now, retail chains like CVS and Walgreens have placed limits on how many at-home tests customers can buy.

 Abbott Laboratories — the country’s largest rapid test maker — said it is currently producing “tens of millions” of its BinaxNOW tests per month and working to increase capacity in coming weeks.